 So get a packet of Ceylon (not cassia) cinnamon and sprinkle it on foods like a maniac, and enjoy this tasty way to reduce oily skin.

-Four – get more vitamin D
+Five – get more vitamin D

 Vitamin D again clears oily skin by reducing insulin levels, this time by improving your insulin sensitivity.
 What is insulin sensitivity?
 In short, insulin’s job is to convert blood glucose to glycogen (energy) and store it in your muscle glycogen cells…